Closing date: May 30, 2014. Application packets must be

-- High school diploma or equivalent; associate's degree from an
+- High school diploma or equivalent is required.

 - Experience working in a college or university environment is preferred.

 - Must be supportive of a Catholic, Benedictine philosophy of education.

 To be considered for this position, applicants must submit the following to

 human resources (firstname.lastname@example.org):

 (MS Word Version)